combust/mleap-docs/core-concepts/data-frames/index.md

 # Data Frames

-Data frames are used to store data during execution of an ML pipeline.
+Data Frames are used to store data during execution of an ML pipeline.
-They are similar to a SQL table, in that they have a schema for storing the data types of every column and they have rows for storing the actual values.
+They are similar to a SQL table in that they have a schema for storing the data types of every column and they have rows for storing the actual values.